ehasty314/DS-Capstone/README.md

 - **Scoring System**: Development of a scoring system based on urban and built-up land use.
 - **Integration with Income Data**: Adding income data to analyze socio-economic factors.

-### Exporting Processed Data
+### Final Data Output
-- Data is exported for further analysis or sharing.
+- **CSV Export**: The final processed data is exported as a CSV file, used in the ArcGIS interactive map.
+This CSV is the output of the `risk_refinement.ipynb` notebook.

 ## Features
 - **Holistic Analysis**: Covers demographic, topographic, and economic factors.